JSONRice/MEANStackJHUEPIndStudies/README.md

 The 'documentation' directory contains the mockups and installation notes for Linux, Mac, and Windows.
 See windows_notes.txt (Windows 7) and unix_notes.txt (Mac OS X and CentOS/RHEL Linux)
 for specific installation instructions.

-All the source for the Pro AngularJS book is under proangularjs The production code for the MEAN tutorials is under client/ This is a work in progress.

 Licensing:
 Copyright (c) 2015-2016 Jason Rice